REESELAW BLOG

 Step 1 - Recognize

-We arent always aware of what we are feeling in the moment.
+We aren't always aware of what we are feeling in the moment.
 Sometimes, we can sit on an emotion without realizing it is having an impact.
 As you experience an emotion, give it a name and a place.
 We feel emotions; they do not define us - no matter how powerful, a feeling is not integral to you.
 When you recognize you are experiencing a feeling, describe it in a way that is safe for you and in a way that allows you to understand what is happening.
 This will help you identify this same emotion when it comes around again and be better able to manage it.

 Step 2 - Assess

 Self-assessment tends to veer towards the extreme ends of the spectrum - denial or deep self-recrimination.
 Try to find a middle ground, where you not being too harsh, and you are not avoiding a hard look at your weaknesses.
-Dont be afraid to ask for feedback from those around you.
+Do not be afraid to ask for feedback from those around you.
 They are a good source of honesty about what is going on.
 Be a little selective in who you ask for feedback, because you want someone who you know has your best interests at heart.

 Step 3 - Mindfulness